What is an RFI in the Construction industry?

 RFIs are used to gather information that is not included within the agreements, drawings, and specifications of a project.
 The requested information is always needed to resolve issues that occur when necessary information is needed to continue with a project and complete it by the deadline.

 Some of the design items that require an RFI include conflicts within a design, incomplete design plans, and design specifications.
 An RFI for a design change may be necessary if there are errors in the construction process or there is a sequencing problem.
-Substitutions can cause the need of an RFI due to the availability of materials, value engineering, and ease of use for an item.
+Substitutions can cause the need for an RFI due to the availability of materials, value engineering, and ease of use for an item.
 RFIs are also needed for constructability issues and site conditions that are different than first thought.

 An RFI should never be used as the main communication method amongst workers, nor should it ever be used to document progress, or to create a plan, submittal, or transmittal.
 The RFIs should also not be considered a change directive or a request for a change order.